AdobeDocs/experience-platform.sv-SE/help/destinations/catalog/advertising/google-customer-match.md

 <!-- ## Configure destination - video walkthrough {#video}

-The video below demonstrates the steps to configure a [!DNL Google Customer Match] destination and activate segments.
+The video below demonstrates the steps to configure a [!DNL Google Customer Match] destination and activate audiences.
 The steps are also laid out sequentially in the next sections.

 >[!VIDEO](https://video.tv.adobe.com/v/332599/?quality=12&learn=on&captions=eng) -->